DVidal1205/obsidian-vault/Deitara/DM View/Sessions/Session 2.md

 - She will be named Rayleth, and is another Satyr like Evie.
 ### Alice
 - Alice is going to notice one peculiar fact about the New Dawn - there are no trees in sight, except for way out in the forest.
 She notices some chopped stubs, but this makes her feel extremely out of place given she lived in a forest.
+- When processing the automated ID card, Alice will get her name written in Infernal, which most people do not know.
+If she goes to translate it, her name will be Lilith.
 ### Asteri
 - Asteri may have the chance to visit a scholar or linguist within the Trove of Resistance to decipher her Mortem Tome.
 - If she does attempt to learn more about the Tome, she will learn that it is in Abyssal.
 She will be given a Dictionary and Guide to Abyssal, and can attempt to decipher or learn the language in about a week.
 ### Ravi
 - Ravi will likely work in the medicinal sector of the New Dawn, where they will meet all sorts of strange people.
 However, they will learn that there are a lot of kids in the New Dawn, a lot of which are missing limbs, parents, or a normal life.
+Ravi will also have a patient visit from a broken heart.

 The party will likely remain in the New Dawn for another 2 weeks until the next Ascension, where hopefully they get nosy.